-An experienced Audit Support team will be able to properly respond to the NOI and support you throughout the audit process, mitigating the risk of potential fines.
+An experienced Audit Support team will be able to properly respond to the ICE audit and support you throughout the audit process, mitigating the risk of potential fines.

-Step 3: Define your process for records access
+Step 3: Define your ICE audit process for records access

-During an I-9 audit, ICE often requires an organization to produce records, other than Form I-9s, that allow the federal agency to corroborate the I-9s.
+During an ICE audit, ICE often requires an organization to produce records, other than Form I-9s, that allow the federal agency to corroborate the I-9s.
 The additional requested records typically include: